 EPA's statements regarding atrazine's endocrine effects also violate the Data Quality Act's Utility Standard.
-This Standard requires that information disseminated by EPA be useful to its intended users, including the public.32 Information that is unreliable because it is generated from unvalidated tests is not useful.
+This Standard requires that information disseminated by EPA be useful to its intended users, including the public.30 Information that is unreliable because it is generated from unvalidated tests is not useful.

-In sum, the FQPA requires that EPA only use validated tests to assess human endocrine effects.33 The Data Quality Act's Objectivity, Reproducibility, and Utility Standards require that EPA use validated tests to assess both human health and environmental endocrine effects.
+In sum, the Data Quality Act's Objectivity, Reproducibility, and Utility Standards require that EPA use validated tests to assess both human health and environmental endocrine effects.